alex-riz-NE/project-fall25-alex-riz-NE/site/src/index.md

 The cohort spans a broad range of psychiatric and neurological comorbidities, including depression, anxiety, seizure disorders, psychosis, bipolar disorder, ptsd, and schizophrenia.
 Polypharmacy is highly prevalent in the population, with nearly half of all stroke patients meeting the threshold of taking five or more concurrent medications.
 By examining how these clinical and pharmacologic patterns differ between aphasia and non-aphasia groups, the cohort enables investigation of disparities in prescribing quality, under-treatment or over-treatment patterns, and downstream risks such as readmissions across multiple time horizons (30-, 90-, and 180-day windows).

-# Time line used to for classification
+# Timeline used to for classification

 ![alt text](Timeline-1.png)